Zoome Casino Australia: Fast Payouts, Great Bonuses & Aussie-Friendly Play

 Deposits & Withdrawals - Aussie Payment Methods and Limits

-Cards, Neosurf, all the crypto usuals.
-No PayID, which annoyed me.
+Cards, Neosurf, all the crypto usuals, and now PayID too!
+MiFinity e-wallet has been integrated as a new payment option for Australian players.
 Chucked a bank transfer once, took ages.

 Crypto's definitely faster than bank.
 Last time I cashed out in BTC, it landed almost before I could blink - but, big VIP withdrawals were a drawn-out affair the one time I tried.
-The minimum is $75 AUD, a bit higher than some joints, so keep that in mind.
+The minimum withdrawal is $50 AUD for crypto transactions and has increased to $100 AUD for bank transfers, so keep that in mind.
 Do double-check your method is verified or things drag out.

 I never copped any extra fees from Zoome for cashing out or putting money in, but a mate's bank slugged him for a crypto transfer.
 Best to check in with your provider and suss out any hidden charges, saves a shock when your payout lands.